 No Shopping for the Future

 Before we started this decluttering journey I use to shop for the future.
 Do you do this?
 This happens when you are out shopping, even though you don’t really need anything, and you say to yourself I will get this for next year.

-When my now 5 year old was first born, this was how I shopped, with my mind always on the future.
+When my now 5-year-old was first born, this was how I shopped, with my mind always in the future.
 I would buy games for when he would be 4 even though he was only 2!
 Always shopping for the next event or the next season.

 When these future moments arrived, I realized 9 times out of 10 the items I had stored for the future weren’t anything I wanted.
 The clothing items didn’t even fit half the time or the season was completely wrong by the time they did fit.

 I know half the time when I was buying for the future, it was out of boredom or an excuse to be busy.
 When it came down to it, we really didn’t need these items.

 Now I only shop when I need something “now”.
 For instance, I need a bathmat so I went out today and just got a bathmat.

 Yes, I saw so many cute things, but I passed them all by because I know there will always be something, and I would rather have space in my home and the money in my bank.

 Paper clutter with kids can really add up!
 When my 4 years old started going to preschool he would come home with 3 or 4 projects every day.
 If I were to save every project there wouldn’t be enough room in our house.

 I now keep these projects for a short time and we hang the really nice ones on the fridge.
 Once we get new projects to replace the older ones we recycle the old ones.
 If there is a project that stands out to me I will save it.